oracle/graal/substratevm/DEBUGINFO.md

 JDK runtime classes, GraalVM classes and application classes which can be located during native image generation.
-By default the cache is created under local subdirectory sources (a command line option can be use dot specifiy an alternative location).
+By default the cache is created under local subdirectory sources (a command line option can be used to specifiy an alternative location).
 It is used to configure source file search path roots for the debugger.
 Files in the cache are located in a directory hierarchy that matches the file path information included in the native image debug records.
 The source